the00ball/CImgTest/README.md

 # CImgTest

 The CImgTest is a simple project to test the CImg Library.
 It has just only one .cpp file CImgEdgeDetection.cpp.
-As the name say, this program applies edge detection over an input source image.
+As the name says, this program applies edge detection over an input source image.
 To cover more than one edge detection approaches, two diferents techinics are developed:

 * [Sobel](https://en.wikipedia.org/wiki/Sobel_operator)
 * [Canny](https://en.wikipedia.org/wiki/Canny_edge_detector)